steevelaquitaine/cajal_teaching/README.md

 - Programming in Python, low-code for beginners, full code available for tuning
 - Programming in Google Colab, on Laptop

+## DAY 1:

+# **1. Create a Dandi Archive account**

+* Your DANDI account requires up to 2 business days for approval
+* You contact the DANDI admins at help@dandiarchive.org if you have any questions.

 ## Theory: From neural tuning to manifolds [DONE]